 From the first hours of the meeting took a stormy character.
 Four main options for solving the “nuclear problem” were considered:

 1) air strike on missile sites;

-2) a global air strike on both the sites and on the Soviet aircraft on the island;
+2) a global air strike on both sites and the Soviet aviation on the island;

 3) American assault landing on Cuba;

 4) sea blockade of the island in the hope of hindering the delivery of nuclear warheads.

 For four days there were heated discussions.
 Kennedy was leaning alternately on the air strike option to the landing party and vice versa.
 Unknown "X" in making the right tactical decision were two main questions: are there already nuclear warheads on the island and what will be the reaction of the Soviets to the actions of the Americans?
 What if Khrushchev gave the order to respond with nuclear fire on the landing of the Americans?
 In addition, the 100% guarantee of the destruction of nuclear missiles during an air raid, the head of the Ministry of Defense Robert McNamara did not give.

 October 20 The Kennedy Board decided to declare a naval blockade of Cuba under pressure.
 At the same time, the President, with the help of his brother Robert, the US Attorney General, began to make every effort to resolve the conflict peacefully.

 Worried in the Kremlin.
 Through diplomatic channels Khrushchev already knew that the Yankees had discovered rockets.
 Jokes time is over.
 “The fact is,” Khrushchev said at the morning meeting of the October 22 Politburo, “that we don’t want to start a war.
 We want to intimidate, hold back forces against Cuba ...
 Tragic - they can attack, we will answer ...
 This may result in a big war. ”